thomasloven/hass-plant_helper/README.md

 ## Usage:

+- **IMPORTANT!** Since the plant entity essentially hasn't been updated by Home Assistant in seven years, it's a bit buggy.
+Therefore in order for this to work, you must add `plant:` to your configuration.yaml manually.
+Just that single line will do - and I'll do my best to fix this.

 - Make sure you have at least one MiFlora Device set up and working.
 Going to the device settings you should see something like this:

 ![default device entities](https://github.com/thomasloven/hass-plant_helper/assets/1299821/5c031db8-a9bf-471d-8230-6195ed71d89a)